sowhatdoido/cykol/readme.md

 - `easing`: CSS3 defined easing (`ease`, `linear`, `cubic-bezier`, etc)
 - `continuous`: Takes `true || false`.
 Sets up carousel to loop or end at the edges.
 - `swipe`: Takes `true || false`.
 Determines whether bindings for swipe events will occur.
+- `timeout`: Default is `0`.
+Time in milliseconds for autoplaying the carousel
 - `onInit`: Function to be run after a new cykol instance is created
 - `onAnimation`: Function to be run after a transition starts